SonnyK33/obsidian/Molecules/Edge.md

 And 2020 here I was ~23m, which was a 51% return on capital (the whole firm was 200m AUM back then).

+**Other Details**
+ - These strategies use roughly $800-$1bn in capital (4-5bn GMV).
+ - Total firm is ~25bn GMV
+ - I need 1-2 analysts to run liquid HY in US, and some EUR
+ - 300-500m capital to start, including use of index/ETF products
+ - why leaving - excited to start something new, credit is a new silo, so it's interesting to be a part of something from the ground-up.
+I have a lot of ideas on the investment side and why there's a lot to do, but also on process and building a team.
+I also like your firm's quant/technology background because credit is the last frontier for quant investing.
+There's a lot that can be done algorithmically to track liquidity, dealer quotes, some fundamental factors (buy the cheapest bonds in a group, sell the most expensive), etc.